jaylakhani14/miniProject1/Defination.md

 *Statuschecks are based on external processes, such as continuous integration builds, which run for each push you make to a repository.

 # Master Branch:
-*The default branch name in Git is master
+*The default development branch.
+Whenever you create a Git repository, a branch named "master" is created, and becomes the active branch.
+In most cases, this contains the local development, though that is purely by convention and is not required.